nadavsudri/Ex1/README.md

 This is my solution to Ex1 from CS 101;
-this program recives 2 Strings of different base numbers and a int base, calculates the sum and multiplication, and shows the results in the form of the given base. then prints the values in a "List" form {x1,x2,x3,x4} and prints the biggest number. my solution first checks if the strings entered are in a valid format, and will not move on unless the number is indeed valid. the solution is based on the tamplate provided in the assiment sheet (https://docs.google.com/document/d/1AJ9wtnL1qdEs4DAKqBlO1bXCM6r6GJ_J/edit?usp=sharing&ouid=113711744349547563645&rtpof=true&sd=true), and some other side methoods i wrote. every methood has explanatory comments, and a test methood provided on the Ex1Test.java file. in any given momnet, user can type 'quit' for the program to stop.
+this program receives 2 Strings of different base numbers and an int base, calculates the sum and multiplication, and shows the results in the form of the given base. then prints the values in a "List" form {x1,x2,x3,x4} and prints the biggest number. my solution first checks if the strings entered are in a valid format, and will not move on unless the number is indeed valid. the solution is based on the template provided in the assignment sheet (https://docs.google.com/document/d/1AJ9wtnL1qdEs4DAKqBlO1bXCM6r6GJ_J/edit?usp=sharing&ouid=113711744349547563645&rtpof=true&sd=true), and some other side methods I wrote. every method has explanatory comments, and a test method provided on the Ex1Test.java file. in any given moment, user can type 'quit' for the program to stop.

 Here's an example output for provided an invalid String "12118b7" :
 ________________________________________________________________________